A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Experiments

-We treat the raw ranking data directly as quality scores, with $1$ to $16$ denoting the worst to the best quality.
-The performance of each TMO in terms of the mean opinion score (MOS) across all subjects and all scenes is illustrated in Fig.~\ref{fig:subjective}.
-Our method performs the best, even outperforming NLPD-Opt that optimizes for the same objective in the image space.
+We show the global quality aggregation results in Fig.~\ref{fig:subjective}, where we find that PS-TMO performs the best, followed by Le21, which even outperforms NLPD-Opt, optimizing for the same objective in the image space.
 We believe this arises because NLPD-Opt sometimes overfits NLPD during the single-example optimization, and creates an over-enhanced (and even noisy) appearance similar to GR~\cite{shibata2016gradient}.
-In Stage two, our MEF-SSIM-optimized method is able to rectify the over-enhancement problem.
-Nevertheless, NLPD-Opt ranks second in our subjective experiment, verifying the suitability of NLPD as an objective quality measure for benchmarking existing TMOs and guiding the design of more perceptual TMOs.
+In Stage two, our MEF-SSIM-optimized fusion network is able to reduce the over-enhancement problem.
+Nevertheless, NLPD-Opt ranks third in our subjective experiment, verifying the suitability of NLPD as an objective quality measure for benchmarking existing TMOs and guiding the design of more perceptual TMOs.
 Moreover, some DNN-based methods achieve low rankings, and are far behind some conventional methods.
-We treat this as caveats of the current ad-hoc combination of loss functions as the training objective without verifying its perceptual relevance.
+We view this as caveats of the current ad-hoc combination of loss functions as the training objective without verifying the perceptual relevance.

-\subsubsection{Ablation Experiments}
+\subsection{Ablation Experiments}

-We conduct a series of ablation experiments to single out the contributions of the biologically-inspired design (\ie, normalized Laplace decomposition) and the perceptual optimization (\ie, NLPD for the tone mapping network and MEF-SSIM for the fusion network).
+We conduct a series of ablation experiments to single out the contributions of the algorithm design (\ie, normalized Laplace decomposition) and the perceptual optimization (\ie, NLPD for the tone mapping network and MEF-SSIM for the fusion network).

 We first analyze the effect of the \textit{input pyramid level} on final visual quality.
-Note that one level corresponds to directly feeding the raw HDR image into a single network for tone mapping.
+It is noteworthy that one level corresponds to directly feeding the raw HDR image into a single network for tone mapping.
 As shown in Fig.~\ref{fig:level}, more levels lead to improved detail reproduction at the cost of increased computational complexity, which is also evidenced by the quantitative results in Table~\ref{tab:scale}.
 The default five-level pyramid keeps a good balance between visual quality and computational speed.

 We then disable the fusion network, and \textit{switch NLPD to three other objective functions}: mean absolution error (MAE), SSIM~\cite{wang2004image}, and TMQI~\cite{yeganeh2012objective}, while fixing the tone mapping network architecture.
 Fig.~\ref{fig:optimization} shows the optimization results, which are optimal under their respective objectives.
 As can be seen, the NLPD-optimized image better preserves structures outside the window with few artifacts.
 Qualitatively, we find these results consistent across a wide range of HDR scenes.